AMWA-TV/maj/README.md

 ### Reg-XML files

-AAF XML files are also known as *Registered Data XML* (Reg-XML) files (SMPTE standards 2001-1 and 2001-2).
+AAF XML files are also known as *Registered Data XML* (Reg-XML) files (SMPTE standards ST 2001-1 and ST 2001-2).
 MAJ uses this format for the return value of `toString()` methods almost everywhere, so it is easy to get to learn this format by just working with MAJ.
 When you use a debugger and hover over a variable that is a MAJ type, you will see the same XML format.
 Useful for RESTful and web service interfaces, Reg-XML provides an easier to analyse and process representation of AAF/MXF data stored in an AAF-based repository.

 Support for reading and writing XML files is provided in package `tv.amwa.maj.io.xml`.
 MAJ provides a helper class `XMLBuilder` as a starting point with static methods for reading and writing AAF fragments to and from XML.
 To convert a single object and any of its contained strong referenced objects to XML, use `toXML()` methods.